dslmeinte/polyglot-emf/README.md

 This Git repository is intended to collaborate on proposals to make EMF polyglot.
 It'd be very useful to be able to use capabilities/facilities from the list above in, and across various languages.

+(added by Federico Tomassetti, with some modification:)
+This could open the possibility to create an ecosystem richer than the EMF ecosystem, with a variety of interoperable tools so that, based on common model and meta model formats, we could:

+* Have systems for storage and collaboration (Modelix)
+* Have systems for parsing, based on ANTLR (a subset of the features of Xtext, maybe something similar to textX)
+* Perhaps a way to interact with textual editors involving the Language Server Protocol
+* A way to plug-in web editors like WebEditKit and ProjectIt
+* Interaction with MPS in various forms
+* Work with multiple code generators supporting this format
+* Have the possibility of building different stages of these systems in different languages such as Kotlin, Java, Python, TypeScript, Javascript, C#

-This has been done to some degree for JavaScript and Python, but:
+Ports of (parts of) EMF to JavaScript and Python are available, but:

-* It's unclear to _which_ extent because of a lack of a specification for EMF other than its implementation and the documentation for that.
+* It's unclear to _which_ extent they are true ports because of a lack of a specification for EMF other than its implementation and the documentation for that.
 * EMF has an internal test suite, but this is coupled to Java/the JVM pretty tightly.